TioElvis/painting-ecommerce-demo/README.md

 # 📌 Description

-This is a demo for an e-commerce that sells painting
+This is a demo for an e-commerce that sells painting.

 ---